sustainlab-group/mapillarygcn/README.md

 First, download [data.csv](https://drive.google.com/file/d/1HgzZA55fQwUmSpmMJHXJwKsoUHZ4Zzaw/view?usp=sharing) (1.46 GB).
 There is a row for every image, where:
 - `key`: refers to the unique ID of an image
+- `country`: 'ia' for India, 'ke' for Kenya
 - `unique_cluster`: is the unique ID of the cluster to which the image belongs (i.e. images in the same cluster will have the same `unique_cluster` value)
 - `ilon`, `ilat`: represent the longitude, latitude of the image, respectively
 - `lon`, `lat`: represent the longitude, latitude of the cluster